sciadopitys/CrysFormer_model_completion/README.md

 https://github.com/facebookresearch/schedule_free

 https://github.com/wimmerth/scale-equivariant-3d-convnet as scale_equivariant_3d_convnet

+## Dataset Generation
+In the ground_truth directory, extract the files from https://doi.org/10.5281/zenodo.15498745 into the 2_pdb directory.
+Then run the step3_mpi.sh, step4_mpi.sh,..., step9_mpi.sh scripts (4/5, 6/7, and 8/9 can be run in parallel).
+Steps 3, 4, and 5 require that the ccp4 program suite is installed; source the path to the installed version of ccp4 in the third line in each of these scripts.
+This will populate the patterson_scaled and electron_density_scaled directories.
+Similarly, in the partial_structure directory, extract the files from https://doi.org/10.5281/zenodo.15498821 into 2_pdb, and then run the scripts for steps 3, 5, 7, and 9.
+This will populate the ps_alphafold_randdrop directory.
+These fragments are derived from entries in the [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk/), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) / (with fragments extracted, residues renumbered, B-factors reset and residues aligned to their corresponding ground truth fragments).

 ## Training
 Run train_ddp.py, setting the default value for the "world_size" argument on line 388 equal to the number of available gpus.